What Blocks Your Willingness to Rest?

 And when faced with social reward for performing strength, endurance, and resilience, we encourage you to flex your humanity.
 When your family, beloveds, and community courageously share their needs and experiences, please listen and honor their experience.

-We are constantly faced with the choice to be a liability to ourselves and not wait for permission or approval to rest or heal.
+We are constantly faced with the choice to self-suppress and be a liability to ourselves or to bypass permission and approval and prioritize healing..
 Please choose yourself.

-These systems are working for their own preservation and profit, so please prioritize your health and rest without And know that we understand that it is no easy feat navigating this paradigm that espouses family values while under-prioritizing family leave, preventative and postpartum care, elder care, and support.
-Telling the truth about what we are experiencing draws the isolation and shame out of having a need for health, support, and rest.
+We function within social, health, and systems that are working for their own preservation and profit, so please prioritize your health.
+It is no easy feat navigating a paradigm that espouses family values while under-prioritizing family leave, preventative and postpartum care, elder care, child care, and food and housing security.
+Telling the truth about what we are experiencing draws the isolation and shame out of our innate needs for health, support, and rest.

 Does any of this resonate?